trk20/APS-Optimizer/README.md

 **Q:** Why does windows block the program?

-**A:** The executable is "unsigned" - it doesn't have a special signature saying who made it, when, etc so it can't say whether or not it's safe.
+**A:** The executable is "unsigned" - it doesn't have a special signature/certificate saying who made it, when, etc so windows can't tell whether or not it's safe.
 Reason it isn't signed is that that signing an exe is a pain - if you know better and think it's easy, feel free to create a PR for the workflow changes and I'll get it merged.

 ---